wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-store-data-mongodb-vm.md

 9. Your Azure website is now available.
 Check the **Dashboard** page for your site and the **Site URL** field to find the URL for your site.
 Following the procedures in this tutorial, your site would be available at this URL: http://mytasklistapp.chinacloudsites.cn.
 ## Summary ##

 You have now successfully deployed your ASP.NET application to Azure Websites.
-To view the web app:
+To view the web site:

 1. Log into the Azure Management Portal.
-2. Click **Web apps**.
+2. Click **Web Apps**.
-3. Select your web app in the **Web Apps** list.
+3. Select your web site in the **Web Apps** list.

 For more information on developing C# applications against MongoDB, see [CSharp Language Center][MongoC#LangCenter].